jinlow/forust/README.md

 All of the rust code for the package can be found in the [src](src/) directory, while all of the python wrapper code is in the [py-forust](py-forust/) directory.

+## Documentation
+Documentation for the python API can be found [here](https://jinlow.github.io/forust/).

 ## Installation
 The package can be installed directly from [pypi](https://pypi.org/project/forust/).
 ```shell